Skip to Content

 Labradors Are Great Company for Outdoor Fun

-Labradors are high-energy dogs requiring between one and two hours of exercise daily.
-That also implies your dog will keep up with you quite well during a hike or during outdoor play with your kids.
+Labradors are high-energy dogs that require between one and two hours of exercise daily.
+That implies that your dog will keep up with you quite well during a hike or outdoor play with your kids.

 Labradors also make good company during summer vacations at the beach.
 Since they were bred to retrieve water birds for hunters, Labradors are natural swimmers, and a Lab’s webbed paws make it easier for the dog to propel through the water.